Toward a systematic discovery of artificial functional magnetic materials: Computational Methods

 Considering artificial ferromagnets created by ion irradiation, a much better starting point would be to only consider those defect structures that are experimentally accessible, i.e. that are likely to be created by the impact of energetic ions on the host matrix.
 Calculations of irradiation damage have been a standard tool in the context of accelerator physics for a long time.
 Molecular dynamics (MD) methods, taking into account different levels of interatomic potentials, exist and yield accurate simulations of the damage resulting from collision cascades in a wide range of energies~\cite{Nordlund2018}.
 The resulting damage structures, calculated in large host systems of several thousand atoms, can then be decomposed into smaller units of equivalent defects using cluster analysis (CA) techniques.
 These simulations not only yield structures of potential defect complexes arising in the collision cascades, beyond the simple vacancy or interstitial, but can also give statistical information about their creation probabilities.

-Taking the resulting structures of the defective host material as input for spin-polarized DFT calculations allows to save substantial computational effort and gives much more realistic results.
+Taking the resulting structures of the defective host material as input for spin-polarized DFT calculations, allows us to save substantial computational effort and gives much more realistic results.
 Building on these remarks, we propose the computational scheme depicted in Figure~\ref{fig:1}, taking as input the atomic structure of a host material, the type and energy of the ion irradiation, from which potential defective structures and their creation probabilities are obtained using MD simulations and CA algorithms.
 DFT electronic structure calculations are then performed for the resulting defective structures and their magnetic ground state is determined.
 For defects yielding a non-zero magnetic moment, the percolation limit is estimated.
 Finally, taking into account ion energy loss in the irradiated host material and the defect formation probabilities predicted by the MD simulations, a magnetic phase diagram can be constructed using Monte Carlo (MC) methods.
+From this phase diagram, quantitative predictions of the total magnetic moment, the magnetic volume and magnetization can be extracted.